 Employment Tribunal decision and appeal to EAT

 The claimant appealed, partly on the ground that the tribunal had erred by looking for some impact “over and above normal differences of activity”.
 The claimant said this wording (quoted below) derived from Guidance issued by the Secretary of State, and was not part of the statutory test nor a gloss on it, but merely a commentary upon it.
 The statutory test was that the effect on normal day-to-day activities must be substantial, defined as “more than minor or trivial”.
-The effect did not, argued the claimant, have to impact on his work performance to the point of causing it to dip below the usual (absolute) range of performances among other people, or other people doing this job, so long as it had a sufficient effect on the claimant’s own ability to perform at work.
+He argued that the effect did not have to impact on his work performance to the point of causing it to dip below the usual (absolute) range of performances among other people, or other people doing this job, so long as it had a sufficient effect on the claimant’s own ability to perform at work.

 The 2011 Guidance on meaning of disability says:

 “The requirement that an adverse effect on normal day-to-day activities should be a substantial one reflects the general understanding of disability as a limitation going beyond the normal differences in ability which may exist among people.
 A substantial effect is one that is more than a minor or trivial effect.”

 Para B1 of 2011 Guidance on meaning of disability, discussed by me at Substantial effect>Going beyond normal differences between people: outline.

 The EAT also quoted wording very similar to that in paragraph 8 of the Appendix to the EqA Employment Code of Practice.

 Other important issues in the case were whether the grief reaction was an “impairment”, and whether any substantial effect was “long-term”.